WatchDogStudios/ApertureUI-Docs/apuidocs/docs/css/syntax.md

 @media (min-aspect-ratio: 16 / 9) { /* ... */ }
 ```

-### Referencing CSS from RML
+### Referencing CSS from HTML

-A style sheet can be either stored in an external file (usually with the extension .css) and referenced from an RML file, or declared inline inside an RML file.
+A style sheet can be either stored in an external file (usually with the extension .css) and referenced from an HTML file, or declared inline inside an HTML file.
 Referencing an external CSS file is done using the `<link>` tag in the following manner:

 ```html
 <rml>